lambda-music/lambda-music/arguments.md

 tokens contains multiple elements.
 And the first element of a region denotes the name of the component to instantiate.

-### Multi-Statements ###
+## Multi-Statements ##

 ```bash
 > lamu do begin exec scheme + pulsar + gui + end begin exec scheme + pulsar + gui + end
 ```

-The above is an example of multiple commands.
-It is able to specify multiple sessions of advanced commands.
+The above is an example to demonstrate how to use multiple-statements in the advanced mode.
+Note that there are two keywords : `begin` and `end`.
+Commands which surrounded by `begin` and `end` becomes a statement.

 This creates two distinctive Scheme engines and then connect a Scheme editor to each in a same Java Virtual Machine.
 That is, both editor has its own variable scope.

 In editor one, execute the following code.